 GE Security teams with Verified ID for frequent flyers

-BRADENTON, Fla.--GE Invision, a division of GE Security's Homeland Protection business, announced in February an investment of $16 million in Verified Identity Pass, whose Clear service is the only functioning program expediting security clearance for frequent flyers.
-It currently operates at the Orlando International Airport and has more than 15,000 members, plus a recent announcement that Hyatt Hotels will be purchasing "tens of thousands" of memberships for Hyatt Gold Passport members.
+BRADENTON, Fla.--GE Invision, a division of GE Security's Homeland Protection business, announced this week an investment of $16 million in Verified Identity Pass, whose Clear service is the only functioning program expediting security clearance for frequent flyers.
+It currently operates at the Orlando International Airport and has more than 15,000 members.

 Verified expects to take advantage of GE's research and development arm, especially in regard to luggage and passenger screening, explosives detection and crowd management.
 According to a press release, GE has also agreed to provide its Lean Six Sigma process improvement capabilities to Verified ID's Clear lanes to make screening more efficient and convenient.